-The main things to look out for are holes dug up by animals causing uneven playing surface, muddy puddles after the rain can be slippery, debris left behind after a storm, and even forgotten tools.
+The main things to look out for are holes dug up by animals causing uneven playing surfaces, muddy puddles after the rain can be slippery, debris left behind after a storm, and even forgotten tools.

 It promotes sportsmanship, fair play, and respect without discrimination to other players.
 Aggressive and violent behaviors contributed to about 11% of concussions, head, and facial injuries on the soccer field.

 As a parent, you have a moral duty to encourage your kid to display fair play and respect for others at all times during training.